JordanTPhysics/LSA/README.md

 4. Start the development server with `npm start`.
 5. Open your browser and visit `http://localhost:3000` to view the website.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:
-1. Fork the repository on GitHub.
-2. Create a new branch with a descriptive name (`git checkout -b feature/my-new-feature`).
-3. Make your changes and ensure that the code lints successfully (`npm run lint`).
-4. Test your changes locally to ensure they work as expected.
-5. Commit your changes (`git commit -am 'Add some feature'`).
-6. Push to the branch (`git push origin feature/my-new-feature`).
-7. Create a new Pull Request on GitHub.

 ## Dependencies
 - React
 - React Router